devantler-tech/pandoc-plus/README.md

-# docker.pandoc-plus
+# pandoc-plus

-A docker image that extends the official pandoc/latex docker image.

-The following has been added:

-LaTex packages:

-- glossaries
-- easy-todo

-Other:

-- PlantUML
+A docker image that packages pandoc with LaTeX, PlantUML, and pandoc lua filters, so it can be used to create scientific papers.